 ■ If you see a lot of black smoke, it’s a sign you’re burning something toxic.

 ■ a light colored smoke means your fire isn’t burning efficiently and you need to adjust your air intake.

 Burning seasoned, dry wood means you can create a fire that is hotter and more efficient, decrease the amount of wood you need to use, avoid pollution from smoke, and reduce the amount of creosote that can build up in your flue (which means less cleaning is required).

 A small, hot fire is the most efficient, burning volatile gases quickly which means better air quality.
 However, this does mean watching your fire carefully and more frequent loading of firewood.

 Try out different loads in your burner, then go outside and check the smoke quality.
 How your wood burner works will vary depending on its size and the wood you are using.
 You may need to experiment a little to get the best out of it.

 Don’t burn rubbish in a wood burner.
 It creates pollution, you could damage the interior of your stove and/or flue, and it can create a taint in any food you are cooking.

-WHY WOOD BURNERS IN 2018 ARE EFFICIENT AND CHEAP TO RUN
+WHY TODAY’S WOOD BURNERS ARE MORE EFFICIENT AND CHEAP TO RUN

 Modern wood burners are far cleaner and greener these days, burning at about 60%+ efficiency compared to old open fireplaces (20% or less).
 An efficient wood burner will supply heat at around 6-10 cents per kilowatt hour (depending on the price of firewood) compared to the average retail electricity price of around 28.8c/kWh.